svermaji/terraform-aws/README.md

   - outputs.tf is at root only as terraform 0.12+ does not support modules outputs
   - packer scripts that creates ami after some script changes you want
   - ec2 creates based on newly created by packer ami
+  - make ec2 public and connect with public subnet so able to ssh without any inbound rule modification
   - build-infra.bat that has packer and terraform commands to build complete infrastructure

 Commands:
  - `packer validate FILENAME`
  - `packer build FILENAME`

+## 3-asg
+This folder contains terraform sample scripts that
+  - creates asg, elb, user-data, custom ssl
+  - EC2 attaches to ELB and ELB in-turns attaches to ASG
+    - User can access EC2 website via ELB on port 80 (http), port 443 (https), port 8000 (http).
+    - SSL is custom generated so you will experience ssl warning on port 443
+  - creates launch configuration